VariantSync/VEVOS_Extraction/README.md

 Save the file.

 ### Validation
-The easiest way to check whether (almost) everything is set up correctly and whether it is possible to extract the variability for a specific Linux commit, is to run `make allyesconfig prepare` in the linux sources directory.
+The easiest way to check whether (almost) everything is set up correctly and whether it is possible to extract the ground truth for a specific Linux commit, is to run `make allyesconfig prepare` in the linux sources directory.

 Navigate to the linux sources
 ```cd linux```